Charles Gunn (Angel)

-Charles Gunn is a fictional character created by Joss Whedon for the television series, Angel and introduced by writer Gary Campbell in the episode "War Zone".
-The character is portrayed by J. August Richards, and was named by Whedon after filmmaker James Gunn and actor Sean Gunn, both of whom had worked with Whedon.

-Gunn is introduced as the leader of a street gang which protects its neighborhood from vampires.
+Charles Gunn is a character in the television series Angel, created by Joss Whedon and first introduced by writer Gary Campbell in the episode "War Zone".
+The character is portrayed by J. August Richards and named by Whedon after filmmaker James Gunn and actor Sean Gunn, both of whom had worked with Whedon.
+Gunn is initially presented as the leader of a street gang that defends its neighborhood from vampires.

 Biography

 Character history

-Gunn was born and raised in the Badlands, an environment of poverty and violence.
-He had to be strong and resourceful in order to protect his sister, Alonna, from the dangers of the city..
-Although he had a few brushes with the law, he acted as a modern day Robin Hood to keep the streets in his neighborhood safe.
-In his teens (although now Gunn is in his early 20s), Gunn rose through the ranks to become the leader of a group of street-fighters who protect their turf from vampires using guerrilla tactics.
-Possessing the mind of a military strategist and the strength of a brawler, life in the city hardened Gunn to the extent that his life became less important than the cause, resulting in him trading his soul for a truck in a deal with a demon named Jenoff when he was only seventeen, because he believed he had no future (cf. "Double or Nothing").
+Gunn grew up in the Badlands, an environment of poverty and violence, where he had to face many challenges.
+Gunn used his street smarts and fighting skills to protect his community from vampire attacks.
+As a teenager, Gunn became the leader of a group of street fighters who fought against vampires in his neighborhood.
+Possessing the mind of a military strategist and the strength of a brawler, life in the city hardened Gunn to the extent that his life became less important than the cause, resulting in him trading his soul for a truck in a deal with a demon named Jenoff when he was only seventeen because he believed he had no future (cf. "Double or Nothing").